 If you have goods that you believe will be helpful, National VOAD provides a form that you can complete to quickly inform VOAD agencies in affected communities about your donation so they can make arrangements to receive it.

-National VOAD is asking people who would like to volunteer to not self-deploy, as unexpectedly showing up to any of the communities that have been impacted by the hurricanes can create an additional burden for first responders.There will be volunteer needs for many months and years after the disaster.
+National VOAD is asking people who would like to volunteer to not self-deploy, as unexpectedly showing up to any of the communities that have been impacted by the disasters can create an additional burden for first responders and long-term recovery organizations.There are volunteer needs for many months and years after disasters.
 If you feel the need to do something immediately, consider a financial donation to a relief organization or host a local yard sale or other fundraiser and donate the proceeds to a relief organization.

 Volunteer Opportunities with VOAD Organizations

-Individuals, groups, and organizations interested in volunteer opportunities can register with state and territory VOAD member organizations directly or fill out a volunteer form with the National VOAD.
+Individuals, groups, and organizations interested in volunteer opportunities can contact state and territory VOAD member organizations directly or fill out a volunteer form with the National VOAD.

-We ask for your patience after you register to volunteer - you will be contacted you once public officials and disaster relief organizations have had an opportunity to assess the damage and identify what the specific unmet needs are.
+Please be patient after you register to volunteer - you will be contacted once public officials and disaster relief organizations have had an opportunity to assess the damage and identify what the specific unmet needs are.
+Volunteers will be needed in all affected areas for months and years.